bodo-ai/Bodo/docs/source/programming_with_bodo/BodoSQL.rst

         - ORD(str)

-            Returns the integer value of the unicode representation of the first charecter of the input string. returns 0 when passed the empty string
+            Returns the integer value of the unicode representation of the first character of the input string. returns 0 when passed the empty string

         - CHAR(int)

-            Returns the charecter of the corresponding unicode value.
+            Returns the character of the corresponding unicode value.
-            Currently only supported for ASCII charecters (0 to 127, inclusive)
+            Currently only supported for ASCII characters (0 to 127, inclusive)

         - SPACE(int)